tbidne/nix-hs-shells/README.md

 **Attr:** `default`

 **Description:** Nix shell for general haskell development.
 Most packages can use this shell.
-Includes `cabal` and `GHC`.
+Includes `cabal` and `ghc`.
 Note that there is no guarantee every dev tool will work with every `ghcVers`.
 In particular, there will often be a lag time before the latest GHCs are fully supported.

 The default ghc is the latest version that works with every tool and has decent nix caching.